 - 1. Simulates a FIFO with fixed serving rate equal to allocated bandwidth, providing worst-case delay and loss estimates. - The VB counter value is equal to the worst-case FIFO queue length.
-The maximum observed VB counter value corresponds to the buffer size that will yield zero cell loss. - The queue length in the VB observed at cell arrival is directly proportional to the worstcase delay experienced by the arrived cell. - 2.
-Simulates a GCRA (leaky bucket) policer, allowing UPC adjustments. - SCR corresponds to the VB drain rate, and BT to the size of VB.
+The maximum observed VB counter value corresponds to the buffer size that will yield zero cell loss. - The queue length in the VB observed at cell arrival is directly proportional to the worst-case delay experienced by the arrived cell. - 2.
+Simulates a GCRA (leaky bucket) policer, allowing UPC adjustments. - SCR corresponds to the VB drain rate, and BT to the size of VB. - The VB overflow event is equivalent to cell-tagging in the corresponding UPC function.